phuchaodo/phuchaodo.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**

+🎉 Excited to share a big milestone! 🎉
+Our first Q1 paper, *"Classifying IoT Botnet Attacks with Kolmogorov-Arnold Networks: A Comparative Analysis of Architectural Variations"*, has been officially accepted for publication in **IEEE Access**!

 🥳 2024/06/21: I'm excited to announce that our paper "_Advancing Satellite Communications: Multi-Objective Optimization with Genetic Algorithms_" has been accepted to be presented at the [27th International Conference on Distributed Computer and Communication Networks: Control, Computation, Communications (DCCN2024)](https://dccn.ru/), Moscow, Russia, 23-27 September 2024.

 🥳 2024/03/26: I'm excited to announce that our paper "_ANALYSIS OF ULTRA-HIGH RESOLUTION NEURAL NETWORK MODELS IN THE UAV VIDEO STREAM COMPRESSION SYSTEM_" has been published in the [_ЭЛЕКТРОСВЯЗЬ_ journal](https://www.elibrary.ru/item.asp?id=67294355).